Why a Trailing Dot in DNS Can Break Your Customers

 Appending a trailing dot to a domain name before you resolve it feels "more correct" when you own the domain name.
 It can even be a performance optimization (more on that later).
 But in software you don't control the runtime for, it can result in a hard failure, and you won't see it in testing, because it only breaks in DNS environments that look nothing like yours.
-This is a lesson I learned the hard way recently.

 What a trailing dot does